Server Name Indication

-Other SNI-related KB articles: Wildcard SNI Matching for Virtual Hosting, Support for SNI Extension in TLS Handshakes to Pool Servers.
+- Support for SNI Extension in TLS Handshakes to Pool Servers

-Avi uses a concept of parent and child virtual services for SNI virtual hosting.
-When the Virtual Hosting VS option is selected on the create VS (via advanced mode) or edit VS, the virtual service participates in the virtual hosting.
-The virtual hosting VS must be configured as either a parent or a child VS.
+Avi Vantage uses the concept of parent and child virtual services for SNI virtual hosting.
+When the option for virtual hosting virtual service is selected on the create (via advanced mode) or edit, the virtual service participates in the virtual hosting.
+The virtual hosting virtual service must be configured as either a parent or a child virtual service.

 Parent Virtual Service

 The parent virtual service governs the networking properties used to negotiate TCP and SSL with the client.
 It may also be a catch-all if a client’s requested domain name does not exist or does not match one of the configured child virtual services.

 Configure the following properties on the parent virtual service:

 - Network: The listener IP address, service port, network profile, and SSL profile.
 No networking properties are configured on the child virtual services.